-If you are making slow progress on a goal you’ve set, maybe it is the wrong goal in the first place.
+If you are not making progress or are making slow progress on a goal you’ve set, maybe it is the wrong goal in the first place.
 Perhaps factors, including your attitude or environment, do not allow you to make your desired progress.
 However, it is easy to blame timing and luck; if you set a goal, you and only you are accountable for achieving it (read the achieve my goals guide).
 The question is, how?

 1. Connect With Your Why